 Each year children of the church and community gather together on the church lawn for an Easter Egg hunt.
 Hundreds of bright plastic Easter Eggs contain treats for the children to discover.
 This free event includes crafts, games, snacks and the telling of the true Easter Story, which makes the event a real celebration for the children.

 Breakfast with Santa

-We like to have fun at First Baptist, and what better way to get into the spirit of this joyful time of the year than with Breakfast with Santa.
+We like to have fun at Woodlawn American Baptist Church, and what better way to get into the spirit of this joyful time of the year than with Breakfast with Santa.
 Breakfast, crafts, and the telling of the true meaning of Christmas (and it not about Santa coming down the chimney) prepare the children for the entrance of the guest of honor.

 Creation Music Festival

 Creation is the nation’s largest Christian Rock music and teaching festival.
 Pastor Howard brings a group to the festival each.
 It is a week of camping out under the stars and hearing the top Christian speakers and music groups like Skillet, Crowder, Reliant K, Casting Crowns, and Family Force 5.
 The week includes hikes to Lookout Point, Bible studies, hotdogs, and s’mores around the campfire.

 A long-standing tradition at First Baptist Church is the Christmas Mitten Tree.
 On “Mitten Tree Sunday,” everyone is encouraged to bring new mittens, scarves, and warm hats.
 During the worship service, the live Christmas tree is decorated with the mittens and other warm items donated by members of the church.
 These are donated to the Aliquippa Salvation Army for their project bundle up.